West coast herring expeditions

 RETURN TO CAMPBELL RIVER AND DEPARTURE FOR HOME

-Guests must understand that weather is always out of our control and may interfere with our plans and departure times.
+Guests must understand that the weather is always out of our control and may interfere with our plans and departure times.

 Trip itinerary